 One-to-one, star (one-to-multiple or multiple-to-one) topology shall be supported.
-Mesh topology may be supportable for the specific service.
+Mesh or tree topologies may be supportable for specific services.

 Transmission range

 IEEE 802.15.8 shall provide sufficient one-hop transmission range to meet nominal service requirements.
-Transmission range may be extended by multi-hop to cover additional service requirements.